nithya-sharma/hr-analytics/README.md

 This project evolved from academic work submitted as part of the Predictive Analytics module at VIT Chennai and has since been extended into a business-facing visualization and reporting tool.

----

-## 📬 Contact

-For feedback or queries, feel free to reach out at [your email or LinkedIn].